Ocean County Family Law

 NJSA 9:2-3 gives New Jersey courts the authority to make orders related to the care and custody of a child of parents who are separating or divorcing.
 All such orders are based on the court's assessment of what would be in the child's best interests.
 First, the court makes a temporary order for custody to be in effect as the case is in progress.
 Usually, the court will seek to continue the child's existing arrangement from prior to the commencement of the litigation if that arrangement is in the child's best interests (i.e.- maintaining the status quo, until a further investigation into the child’s best interest may be conducted).
 The court later makes an order for permanent custody.
 Even if you disagree with the court's order, you must abide by the permanent custody order, although it can be modified if a significant change in circumstances happens.

 The most common custodial arrangements ordered by the court are joint custody and sole custody, although it is possible for the court to order arrangements that have features of both.
 With joint (legal) custody, the parents share all decision-making rights and responsibilities related to the child’s medical care, education, religion, and activities.
 Both parents may share physical (residential) custody, but in some cases, one parent has sole (primary) physical custody and the other has co-parenting time (formerly referred to under it’s politically incorrect label as “visitation”), even though both have the right to make decisions about important matters like where the child goes to school or receives medical treatment.
+A family law attorney in Ocean County can further explain the complexities of this process.

 When sole (legal) custody is ordered, only one parent is responsible for making the major life decisions for the child, and the child lives with that parent.
 Usually, the non-custodial parent (now known and referred to as the “parent of alternate residence or the “PAR”) will have parenting time and visitation rights.
 New Jersey courts assume it is in a child's best interests to have equal, continuing contact and guidance from both parents, even if the parents were never married.
 However, when other specific factors may exist in a a case such as child abuse or domestic violence that has occurred, the parent considered to be a perpetrator may be denied parenting time or only given supervised parenting time, until the allegations may be proven or disproven.